duojs/duojs.org/src/index.md

 ## Philosophy

-Duo was designed from the ground up to grow alongside your application, making your three main workflows incredibly simple:

-  1. creating quick proofs of concept
-  2. writing modular components
-  3. building large web applications

-Duo blends the very best ideas from the [Component](https://github.com/component/component), [Browserify](https://github.com/substack/node-browserify) and [Go](http://go-lang.com/) communities, to end up with a simple system that:
+Duo blends the very best ideas from the [Component](https://github.com/component/component), [Browserify](https://github.com/substack/node-browserify) and [Go](http://go-lang.com/) communities, into a simple system that:

   - has first-class support for Javascript, HTML and CSS
   - exposes a unix-y command line interface
   - pulls source directly from GitHub with semantic versioning
   - supports source transforms, like Coffeescript or Sass
   - does not require JSON manifests

+Duo was designed from the ground up to grow alongside your application, making your three main workflows incredibly simple:

+  1. creating quick proofs of concept
+  2. writing modular components
+  3. building large web applications

 ## I. Proofs of Concept